typelevel/squants/README.md

 [![Build Status](https://travis-ci.org/garyKeorkunian/squants.png?branch=master)](https://travis-ci.org/garyKeorkunian/squants)

+Build services provided by [Travis CI](https://travis-ci.com/)

 NOTE - This README reflects feature set in the branch it can be found.
 For more information on feature availability of a specific version see the Release History or the README for a that version

 ## Installation
-Repository hosting for Squants is provided by Sonatype.
+Repository hosting for Squants is provided by [Sonatype](https://oss.sonatype.org/).
 To use Squants in your SBT project add the following dependency to your build.

     "com.squants"  %% "squants"  % "0.5.3"